 Once again, Overwatch players may also be familiar with this Apex Legends voice actor, as they voiced Reinhardt.

 - Read more: Who owns Apex Legends battle royale?

 Other roles in games include Destiny 2, Spider-Man, Avengers, and Lego Star Wars: The Force Awakens.
 Fun fact: Darin De Paul also voiced Forge, the Legend killed by Revenant, who then took Forge’s place in the Apex Games.

 Seer: Iké Amadi

-Iké Amadi is the voice actor for the latest Legend Seer, who oozes style and rhythm.
+Iké Amadi is the voice actor for the Season 10 Legend Seer, who oozes style and rhythm.
 Iké is a Nigerian voice actor pushing Seer’s African background through an authentic African accent.